jffraisse/animation-workshop/README.md

 * make it appear into the main app layout
 	* `<app-character></app-character>` into app.component.html

-* use CSS and HTML from workshop project in your component
+* copy and paste content of sprite.css into css character's component stylesheet
 	* folder 'workshop' into '/src/assets'
-		* copy and paste content of sprite.css into css character's component stylesheet

 * start app with 'ng serve' in command prompt and check result in http://localhost:4200

-## Step 2 : Using Angular2 animation system
+## Step 2 : Using Angular 2 animation system

-* Adapt CSS animation 'konami-launch' with Angular system
+* Adapt CSS animation 'konami-launch' with animate API
 	* Remove "konami-launch" CSS animation call into "layout" class

 ```